pokmon987/software-inc/README.md

 # Installation

 For instructions on how to install the mod, please see [this guide](http://softwareinc.coredumping.com/forum/index.php?topic=258.0).
-Many people accidentally miss step 5, so make sure you do the same!
+Many people accidentally miss step 5, so make sure you follow the instructions!

 # Compatibility